SemGuS-git/Semgus-Java/README.md

 $ java -jar semgus-java.jar max2-exp.sem.json
 ```

+The current JSON format is in line with the 2-23-24 edition of Semgus-Parser which introduced support for parametric sorts.

 For more information, check out all the declarations and accompanying JavaDocs in the source code.